Best Secured Personal Loan Rates From 3.50% in September 2025

 Best Egg’s Secured Loan + Homeowner Discount is a unique loan that uses your home’s fixtures as collateral.
 By fixtures, Best Egg means bathroom vanities, built-in cabinets and shelves, and other elements permanently attached to your home.

 It will be hard — if not impossible — to sell your home while you’re paying off your loan.
 If you stop paying, Best Egg will repossess the home’s fixtures.
-That’s a risk that many homebuyers aren’t willing to take.
+That’s a risk that most homebuyers aren’t willing to take.

 How to qualify